Dewi Bridges

 Bridges was born in Beaufort in Brecknockshire on 18 November 1933.
 He was educated at the St David's College, Lampeter and Corpus Christi College, Cambridge, and was ordained after a period of study at Westcott House, Cambridge in 1957.

 Career

 He held curacies at Rhymney and Chepstow (1960–63) after which he was Vicar of St James’, Tredegar.
 From 1965 to 1969 he was a Lecturer at Summerfield College of Education, Kidderminster, and then Vicar of Kempsey.
 Later he was Rural Dean of Narberth and then Archdeacon of St David's, before his elevation to the episcopate in 1988.
+He retired effective 30 November 1998.

 Death

 He died on 18 May 2015.
 His funeral was held on 29 May 2015, at St Mary's Church, Tenby, Wales.